iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 - **Regular Maintenance:** Parts of these machine are frequently disassembled for maintenance.
-It is preferred that any sensors should be as non-intrusive as possible while also maintaining consistent location and orientation.
+It is preferred that any sensors should be as non-intrusive as possible during these manipulation while also maintaining consistent location and orientation.
 This stability improves the accuracy of the machine learning algorithms, as discussed later in this post.

 Given the challenges of monitoring shaker machines, the customer opted for wireless sensors to avoid issues related to cable and connector fatigue.